cosminbvb/Sudoku-Information-Extraction/README.md

 **By default, the results will be stored in the results directory (see project structure).
 However, you can choose a custom output_dir and plug it into the get_results() function.**

-**The results of information extraction using binary classification are stored at {img_number}_predicted.txt and the result of information extraction using digit classification is stored at {img_number}_bonus_predicted.txt**
+**The results of information extraction using binary classification are stored at {img_number}_predicted.txt and the results of information extraction using digit classification are stored at {img_number}_bonus_predicted.txt**

 <a name="detection"/>